-E-L Financial Corporation Limited ("E-L") and companies acting in concert with it (the "Significant Shareholder") control in the aggregate 29,340,740 Common Shares (76.1%).
-Duncan N. R. Jackman, a director of the Company, is a director of E-L and an officer of E-L, Clive P. Rowe, a director of the Company, is a director of E-L, and Richard B. Carty, a director of the Company, is an officer of E-L. Apart from Messrs.
+E-L Financial Corporation Limited ("E-L") and companies acting in concert with it (the "Significant Shareholder") control in the aggregate 29,340,740 Common Shares (74.2%).
+Duncan N. R. Jackman, a director of the Company, is a director of E-L and an officer of E-L, Clive P. Rowe, a director of the Company, is a director of E-L, and Richard B. Carty, a director of the Company, is an officer of E-L. Apart from Mr. Ruhl who is President and CEO of the Company and Messrs.
 Jackman, Rowe, and Carty, none of the other directors has an interest in or relationship with either the Company or the Significant Shareholder.

-Notwithstanding the foregoing, the Board and each director, having individually considered their respective interests and relationship and having received and considered professional advice, have determined that as of March 10, 2023 all current directors are independent.
+Notwithstanding the foregoing, the Board and each director, having individually considered their respective interests and relationship and having received and considered professional advice, have determined that as of March 8, 2024 all current directors are independent.